rsharma1817/webtool/GSoC2020/weekly_reports/week_01.md

 ### Tasks scheduled for this week (Tasks 7, 8 and 11)

-7.Video converted (MP4/H.264) and stored;
+7.Video converted (MP4/H.264) and stored
-8.Video thumbnails generated and stored;
+8.Video thumbnails generated and stored
-11.Subtitles extracted from video with Python-tesseract and stored;
+11.Subtitles extracted from video with Python-tesseract and stored

 Remember to use tags!
 You can add multiple tags to any task.